Skip to content

 xijiang in guizhou miao village

-Don’t get me wrong: Xijiang is a place worth a visit as long as you know that you are not going to visit a remote village in the mountains of Guizhou.
-It would be nice if the authorities started to understand that tourism must be developed responsibly so that everyone, especially the local population, can benefit from it.
+Don’t get me wrong: Xijiang is a place worth visiting as long as you know you will not visit a remote village in the mountains of Guizhou.

 Hello!